piwvh/php-eureka/README.md

 Your custom provider only gets called when Eureka is down or is not answering properly.

 That's it.
-By adding this functionality, your application continues to work even when Eureka is down.
+By adding this functionality, your application keeps working even when Eureka is down.

-For caching all available instances of a specific service, you can call `fetchInstances()` method which return all instances of a service, fetched from Eureka:
+For caching all available instances of a specific service, you can call `fetchInstances()` method which fetches all of the instances of the service from Eureka:

 ```php
 $instances = $client->fetchInstances("the-service");